awspug/alexa-skill/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Beta Testing
+If you would like to enable this skill without publishing your own copy, please email plankey5@aol.com with the email address you use with your Alexa devie and you will be added as a beta tester.